jfq3/miga_singularity/interactive_example.md

-# Running MiGa Interactively
+# Running MiGA Interactively

-In most cases you will want to run MiGa by submitting batch jobs.
+In most cases you will want to run MiGA by submitting batch jobs.
 But to gain some experience and see how thing work, you can run the following example interactively.

 Log into the HPCC with your user name and password.